duyanhle-glitch/sample/README.md

 ### 3. Quantity Sold by Sub-Category

-The chart shows the quantity sold for each sub-category, revealing sales trends.

 #### Key Observations:
-- **Saree**: Highest quantity sold, indicating strong demand.
+- **Saree**: The Saree sub-category has the highest quantity sold, indicating strong demand and popularity among customers.
+This suggests that marketing efforts or seasonal trends may be effectively driving sales.
-- **Tables**: Lowest quantity sold, suggesting a need for investigation.
+- **Tables**: In contrast, Tables show the lowest quantity sold, which may suggest a lack of interest, ineffective marketing, or potential issues with product visibility.
 #### Managerial Recommendations:
-- **Focus on High-Demand Products**: Increase inventory for high-selling items like Sarees.
-- **Investigate Poor Performers**: Analyze why Tables are selling poorly and take corrective actions.
+- **Focus on High-Demand Products**: To capitalize on the strong demand for Sarees, management should consider increasing inventory levels to ensure that supply meets the demand, especially during peak sales periods.
+Additionally, promotional efforts could be intensified to further boost sales.
+- **Investigate Poor Performers**: Management should conduct a detailed analysis of the Tables sub-category to understand the reasons behind poor sales.
 ![tải xuống (13)](https://github.com/user-attachments/assets/ef97a734-34b2-4b2d-9281-c6e66a3187e7)

 ---